Plan your next adventure with our round-up of the very best road trips in the UK – as voted for by Boundless members

 Our tour of the best UK drives continues into Wales now, for a short but spectacular section of the B4560 in the Brecon Beacons.
-From the village of Garnlydan the road quickly rises onto open moorland (pictured below) and wiggles into the distance with nothing but the odd sheep between you and the horizon.
-Then comes the action-packed middle bit, a roller coaster ride of swooping downhill straights, fast curves and a pair of elbow-shaped hairpins, before the tarmac rears uphill again as you near Llangynidr.
+From the village of Garnlydan, the road quickly rises onto open moorland (pictured above) and wiggles into the distance with nothing but the odd sheep between you and the horizon.
+Then comes the action-packed middle bit, a roller-coaster ride of swooping downhill straights, fast curves and a pair of elbow-shaped hairpins, before the tarmac rears uphill again as you near Llangynidr.
 At the weekend the whole area is alive with the sounds of auto-exotica, from Ferraris to fast Fords and screaming superbikes.
 Take care up there.

 34. A lap of Central London, South East